jlordiales/jlordiales.github.io/about.md

 ---

-They say the best way to learn something is to try to explain it to someone else assumming that they have no previous knowledge about the subject.
+They say the best way to learn something is to try to explain it to someone else assuming that they have no previous knowledge about the subject.
-That was the main driver almost two years ago for me to start writting this blog.
+That was the main driver almost two years ago for me to start writing this blog.
 Although I haven't had as much time as I would have wished to write, I can now say with confidence that the statement of the previous paragraph is completely